Not an American user?

 SpeedrunAs of 2010, the fastest run through the the game is under eleven minutes (0:10:48 as conventional speedrun and 0:10:25 tool-assisted).

-Version differencesThe Koopa Kids were only named in the North American and European versions.
+Regional and version differencesThe Koopa Kids are only named in the North American and European versions.
 The Japanese version completely omits giving them names.

 At some point, Nintendo re-released Super Mario Bros.
 3 with a couple of text changes: